victorzottmann/victorzottmann/README.md

 ### Hey everyone! 👋

-My name is Victor Zottmann and I'm a Software Developer with a passion for frontend and UI/UX design based in Sydney, Australia.
+My name is Victor Zottmann and I'm a Frontend Developer with a passion for UI/UX design based in Sydney, Australia.
 In my spare time you'll find me practicing photography  📷, enjoying some movies and tv shows 🎬, playing chess  ♞, and going out for a walk  🚶‍♂️.